jacopok/jacopok.github.io/_pages/projects.md

 #### At the moment

-This is a list of things I'm currently working on, within a timescale around a week.
+This is a list of things I'm currently working on, within a timescale around a month.

 1. Doing the review of TEOBResumS-DALI within the NWI
     1. Adapting the v5 review tests (deadline: __17th of October__)